Skip to Content

 • Check your arm guard, gloves, or tabs for wear and damage

-It’s a quick and simple procedure and will make sure you’re using safe equipment.
 There is a lot of tension on the bow while you have it drawn back.
 If something were to break you could injure yourself or someone nearby.
 Besides, it’s usually cheaper to repair something minor before it gets worse and becomes a major problem.

 Wear Proper Clothing And Safety Gear